Air India Flight 171: Preliminary report

 The throttle levers were found in the idle position when recovered after the crash; however, the flight recorder data showed that both had been kept at takeoff thrust until impact.
-The recovered flap controls and flight recorder data showed that flaps had been properly set for takeoff at five degrees.
+The recovered flap controls and flight recorder data showed that flaps had been properly set for take-off at five degrees.

 The report did not identify any mechanical faults nor recommend safety actions for operators or manufacturers of the 787 or its GEnx engines.